Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get documentation for the Xano CLI' with specific verb and resource.
-It distinguishes from sibling tools like xano_meta_api_docs and xano_xanoscript_docs by focusing solely on CLI documentation, and provides a comprehensive list of topics.
+The description clearly states the tool's purpose as 'Get documentation for the Xano CLI' and lists specific topics.
+It distinguishes itself from sibling tools like xano_meta_api_docs by including an 'integration' topic that clarifies when to use CLI vs Meta API.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.